 Managing a job search during or after cancer treatment is not only challenging but can also be incredibly anxiety-filled at a time when you need it least.
 Below are a battery of free resources and services to help you think through everything from resume building to interviewing and tracking your contacts.

 Depending on what your treatment plan is/was, you may have some gaps in your resume.
-Check out three sample resumes to see what kind of resume style works best for you (Entry Level Resume, Chronological Resume, Functional/Chronological Resume).
+Check out two sample resumes to see what kind of resume style works best for you (Entry Level Resume, Chronological Resume).

 This list includes possible keywords (based on various functional specialties) to incorporate into your resume.
 It can help you brainstorm which special skills you have that you want to highlight on your resume.

 Fill in this template for each job interview.
 In addition to helping you prepare, it will provide you with a cheat sheet to refer to during the interview, in case you get nervous or feel stuck.

 As you attend events or connect with new contacts plug their names into this networking spreadsheet.
 Then use it to keep track of people with whom you need to follow up; that way, their information is easily accessible (and stored in one place).
 Besides the fact that networking is good for building relationships, the majority of jobs are found from connections like these.

 Interviewing is the most essential part of the job search — it can also be the most stressful.
 We have compiled a guide of interviewing methods and tips to help you through the process.

 These essential interview questions will prepare you for what you might be asked during an interview.
 Schedule times to hold mock interviews with your friends, family or social worker; doing so will help you become more comfortable with hearing and answering these questions out loud.